How long do bonbons last?

 The main difference is that hot cocoa is made with cocoa powder and sipping chocolate is made with solid chocolate.
 Our hot cocoa mix also contains some solid chocolate to make it a richer drink and it has cinnamon for spice.
 Our sipping chocolate contains cayenne pepper for spice.

-It's important to note that both Chocolatá's Hot Cocoa & Sipping Chocolate mixes are vegan & gluten-free, and is easily prepared with alternative dairy-free milk & creams if preferred.
+It's important to note that both Chocolatá's Hot Cocoa & Sipping Chocolate mixes are vegan & gluten-free, and are easily prepared with alternative dairy-free milk & creams if preferred.